resilient-swarms/thymio/README.md

                             libudev-dev \
                             libdashel-dev \

-It is necessary to build Aseba from on Rasberry Pi (on Debian it is sufficient to do sudo apt-get install aseba)
+It is necessary to build Aseba from source on Rasberry Pi (on Debian it is sufficient to do sudo apt-get install aseba)

 First clone the 1.6.x Aseba release:

-	git clone -b release-1.6.x --single-branch https://github.com/aseba-community/aseba.gi
+	git clone -b release-1.6.x --single-branch https://github.com/aseba-community/aseba.git

 change to the cloned repository